xen-42/ow-mod-jam-3-base/README.md

 - It will reposition static bodies to be in a ring around the sun (45 degrees up from the plane of the solar system)
 - It will arrange Bramble dimensions in a plane underneath the sun (20km down)

+Some customization of automated planet placement can be had usings the `extras` module in your planet config:
+- `"closeToSun": true` will position the planet close to the sun
+- `"farFromSun": true` will do the opposite

 If your entry has needs that aren't met by this, hit me up on the Discord server